Connor-Knabe/holka-garage/README.md

 8.Fill out information including API keys phone numbers etc in the various setting files

-9.Use pm2 to start the program
+9.Use pm2 to start the program using the following command
+    sudo pm2 start app.js --name hg && pm2 startup && pm2 --save